A Wrongful Death Attorney Can Establish Liability and Help You Seek Financial Security

 Fatal accidents involving negligence and recklessness come in many forms, including:

-- Motor vehicle accidents – About 40,000 individuals succumbed to fatal injuries in motor vehicle accidents in 2016.
+- Motor vehicle accidents – The National Safety Council reported that 46,980 individuals succumbed to fatal injuries in motor vehicle accidents in 2021.

 - Medical malpractice – When a doctor or healthcare facility makes a fatal error, the family of the victim can file a wrongful death suit.
 Misdiagnosis is a common problem, sometimes resulting in settlements that range into seven or eight figures.